How Are Gas Logs Different From Gas Fireplace Inserts And Factory Built Gas Fireplaces?

 When it’s time to upgrade your hearth, it can be difficult to determine just what’s right for you and your home — but we’re here to help.
 We have extensive experience and can answer any questions you may have as you shop for your next heating appliance.

-While gas fireplace inserts and factory built gas fireplaces will typically have gas log sets in their fireboxes (with the exception of models that boast glowing embers or glass), gas log sets can also be installed directly in open fireplaces.
+One of the most commonly asked questions is, “What are gas logs and how are they different from gas fireplace inserts and factory built gas fireplaces?”
+While gas fireplace inserts and factory built gas fireplaces typically have gas logs in their fireboxes (with the exception of models that boast glowing embers or glass), gas log sets can also be installed directly in open fireplaces.
 Why have gas logs installed?
-The most common reasons to opt for a gas log set:
+The most common reasons to opt for a gas log set are:

 - You want to convert your masonry fireplace from wood burning to gas, but don’t want a gas fireplace insert.